bdeckard92/dupUT/02-Lesson-Plans/04-Web-APIs/README.md

 * APIs allow students to interact with the DOM easier.

-* Using Web APIs encourages students to acquaint themselves with reading documentation, which is an important skill for a developer.
+* Using Web APIs encourages students to acquaint themselves with reading documentation, which is an important skill for all developers.

 * Learning Web APIs will help students differentiate between APIs that are built into the web browser and those that are provided by other libraries or third-party services.